 Click on the links below to share this article on social media.

-The Centre for Black Theology was launched on the 1st December 2018 with the aim to be a centre of excellence in theological education for leaders and members of Black Majority Churches who want progressive and rigorous theology shaped through the liberative traditions of Black Theology.
+The Centre for Black Theology (CBT) was launched on the 1st December 2018 with the aim to be a centre of excellence in theological education for leaders and members of Black Majority Churches who want progressive and rigorous theology shaped through contextual and liberative lens of Black Theology.

-The Centre is led by Dr Dulcie Dixon McKenzie, and the tutors are Professor Robert Beckford, Dr Valentina Alexander.
+The Centre is led by Dr Dulcie Dixon McKenzie, and the tutors are Professor Robert Beckford, Dr Valentina Alexander, and Dr Munyurangabo Benda.

 The centre has three core activities:

 - To provide opportunities for high-quality learning.
 Central to this is our MA programme on a Black Theology pathway.

-- We are now receiving enquiries for admissions for the next Taster course as a preamble to the MA course that will start in September 2022.
-The programme is innovative and accessible, allowing part time students to access learning from across the UK.
+- We are now receiving enquiries for admissions for the next PG Taster course as a preamble to the MA course that will start in September 2023.
+The programme is innovative and accessible, allowing part-time students to access learning from across the UK.
 The Taster course is there to encourage a short and accessible experience of beginning theological study at an advanced level.
 To Apply for the next PG Taster course see here!